gobuffalo/docs/templates/docs/partials.md

 ### Context

-All [context](/docs/context) from parent template will automatically pass through to the partial, and any partials that partial may call.
+All [rendering context](/docs/rendering) from parent template will automatically pass through to the partial, and any partials that partial may call. (see also [context](/docs/context))

 **actions/users.go**
 ```html